 The oil is controlled by shearing the layer of the oil left by oil ring, thus providing the top compression rings enough lubrication.
 Moreover, it also provides help to the top compression ring in sealing and heat transfer.

-Wiper ring: The wiper ring, also called as Napier ring, or backup compression ring, are installed below the compression ring.
+The wiper ring also called a Napier ring, or backup compression ring, are installed below the compression ring.
 Their main function is to clean the liner surface off the excess oil and to act as support back up ring on stopping any gas leakage further down which escaped the top compression ring.
 Most of the wiper rings have a taper angle face which is positioned toward the bottom to provide a wiping action as the piston moves toward the crankshaft.

 If the wiper ring incorrectly installed with the tapered angle closest to the compression ring, it results in excessive oil consumption.
 This is caused by the wiper ring wiping excess oil toward the combustion chamber.